ARMmbed/mbed-os-5-docs/docs/contributing/mbed_os_targets.md

 #### Microsecond ticker

 The microsecond ticker is a system resource that many APIs use.
 The microsecond ticker needs a one microsecond resolution and uses a free-running hardware counter or timer with match register.
-Implement the api declared in `mbed-os\hal\us_ticker_api.h`.
+Implement the API declared in `mbed-os\hal\us_ticker_api.h`.

 At this point, we should be able to compile a handful of tests:

 ``mbed test -m BOARD_NAME --compile -t <toolchain>``

-To execute the tests, you need to support [mbed-ls](https://github.com/armmbed/mbed-ls).
+To execute the tests, you need to support [`mbed-ls`](https://github.com/armmbed/mbed-ls).

 #### Serial